MishenkovDaniil/Stack-1/README.md

 - 2. stack_pop() is called when nothing is in stack
 - 3.

-2 - stack_pop stops and returns error_code, the program works as stack_pop wasn't called at all;
+ii. - stack_pop stops and returns error_code, the program works as stack_pop wasn't called at all;